UruemuesiriD/NICE-Challenge-Write-Ups/18: Linux Administration/README.md

 >Dedeker Randolph @drandolph: All that sounds fine to me.
 As one other thing I'd like @playerone, make sure my default shell is bash.
 Other then that we are good!
 Thanks!

-Solution to the challenege
+Solution to the challenege:
+-

-#Created User this adds bash and the home directory #but if you use sudo useradd then you need the command to add bash and home directory
+#Created User this adds bash and the home directory
+#but if you use sudo useradd then you need the command to add bash and home directory

-#Create new account/user
+#Create new account/user:

 	sudo adduser drandolph

 #Give sudo permission

 	sudo usermod -a -G sudo drandolph
 	or
 	sudo ussermod -aG sudo drandolph

 #Configured network interfaces

-$ Sudo nano  /etc/network/interfaces
+	sudo nano  /etc/network/interfaces

 #The primary network interface

 	allow-hotplug  eth0

 	#iface eth0 inet eth0
 	Inface eth0 inet static
 	    address 172.16.30.6